• Explore. Learn. Thrive. Fastlane Media Network

-Some people remain doubtful regarding the marketing power that this group holds.
-Yet, the statistics do not back up this skepticism.
+Some people remain doubtful about this group’s marketing power.
+Yet, the statistics do not support this skepticism.

 Research indicates that 63% of people trust the messaging from influencers more than they trust brand messaging.
 Furthermore, 76% of marketers consider influencer engagement effective in garnering customer loyalty.

 These statistics show that people significantly value influencer expertise.
-Accordingly, it only makes sense that businesses take advantage of this trust for an improved digital CX.
+Accordingly, it only makes sense that businesses take advantage of this trust to improve their digital CX.

-To start taking advantage of the ecommerce and community-building benefits influencer partnerships can provide your brand with, you’re going to need a solid influencer brief.
+To start taking advantage of the ecommerce and community-building benefits influencer partnerships can provide your brand, you will need a solid influencer brief.

 What Is an Influencer Brief?

-An influencer brief is a document that spells out all the requirements and expectations for the influencer.
-Generally speaking, the brief should include everything from campaign goals and deliverables to legal terms and brand information.
+An influencer brief is a document that outlines the influencer’s requirements and expectations.
+The brief should include everything from campaign goals and deliverables to legal terms and brand information.

-The nature of an influencer brief will vary depending on the arrangement that you have with the influencer in question.
-If you’re delivering gifts or complimentary services in exchange for promotion, you’re limited in regards to requests.
+The nature of an influencer brief will vary depending on your arrangement with the influencer in question.
+If you deliver gifts or complimentary services in exchange for promotion, you’re limited regarding requests.
 In contrast to this, paid influencer marketing gives you greater control.

 Why Is an Influencer Brief Important?

-You’re going to be collaborating with an individual rather than an organization, so it might feel like a more informal arrangement than you’re used to.
+You will be collaborating with an individual rather than an organization, so it might feel more informal than you’re used to.
 As a consequence of this, many businesses do not create effective influencer briefs.

 Naturally, this leads to disappointing results.

 To avoid such pitfalls, a comprehensive influencer brief is essential.
-This document will (indirectly) give your influencer the information they need to create compelling content on your behalf.
-Ultimately, this article will help influencers encourage customers to choose your brand’s product over competitors’.
+This document will (indirectly) give your influencers the information they need to create compelling content on your behalf.
+Ultimately, this article will help influencers encourage customers to choose your brand’s product over competitors.

-Remember, it’s possible for an influencer to create good content that still isn’t right for your marketing strategy.
+Remember, an influencer can create good content that isn’t right for your marketing strategy.
 It doesn’t matter whether you’re trying to promote robotic process automation software or working with a beauty influencer.
 You’ll need a defined lens through which consumers can view your products.
-An influencer brief can help the influencer create content with that perspective in mind.
+An influencer brief can help the influencer create content with that perspective.

 Challenges Associated With Influencer Briefs

 Influencer marketing is only effective because users identify with the influencer.
-They trust their opinion.
-If the content they produce begins to seem inauthentic, if it starts to mutate into advertising, raising red flags.
+They trust their opinion if the content they produce becomes inauthentic, if it mutates into advertising, raising red flags.

-This not only renders the content a waste of time but also damages the influencer’s brand.
+This renders the content a waste of time and damages the influencer’s brand.
 In some situations, the backlash can even lead to negative customer reviews.
-Giving your influencer more freedom — but still a rock-solid understanding of the outcome you’re looking for — is the ideal way to move forward.
+The ideal way to move forward is to give your influencer more freedom but still a rock-solid understanding of the outcome you’re looking for.

 7 Tips to Write Better Influencer Briefs

-If you’ve struggled to craft successful influencer briefs previously, you’re far from alone.
-Many businesses grapple with these documents on a consistent basis.
-Follow this seven-point guide and you’re guaranteed to have a far easier time moving forward.
+If you’ve previously struggled to craft successful influencer briefs, you’re far from alone.
+Many businesses grapple with these documents consistently.
+Follow this seven-point guide, and you’ll have a far easier time moving forward.

 1. Define Your Campaign or Program KPIs